NayanTheSpaceGuy/dotlab/docs/guides/spacehlship/trinity-helios-infra-automation-guide.md

 #### SSH Client (Preferably linux personal desktop or android with termux)
 - Another device with an SSH client installed.
 - This device must have the appropriate GitHub SSH keys.
 (This is usually done when authenticating with GitHub CLI)
+- This device must also have [SSH agent forwarding enabled.](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding)
+  - _Note: This can create some security vulnerabilities.
+It should be enabled only temporarily for this installation process.
+You will be reminded to disable it when it is no longer required in this installation process._

 ## Steps: